PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Introduction

+\begin{itemize} \item We construct a novel, clinically rigorous dataset curated from authoritative psychiatric casebooks, diagnostic manuals, and specialized clinical guides, ensuring that evaluation is grounded in validated, expert knowledge rather than unverified or synthetically generated data.

+\item We design eleven distinct and complex task types that move beyond simplified assessment to rigorously evaluate LLMs' readiness for the complex, intellectually demanding, and ethically high-stakes reality of contemporary psychiatric clinical practice.

+\item We provide a standardized evaluation resource specifically designed for comparative LLM assessment in psychiatry.
+While insights from this benchmark may secondarily inform discussions about clinical decision support systems or educational applications, PsychiatryBench's primary and exclusive purpose is rigorous model evaluation and comparison.
+We acknowledge that application to regulatory or policy decisions would necessitate substantial expansion to address cultural, developmental, legal, and systems-level domains, which are explicitly outside the scope of this work. \end{itemize}

-\item A comparative evaluation of several state-of-the-art LLMs, including Gemini 2.5 Pro, Gemini 2.5 flash, Claude Opus, and Qwen/QWQ-32, selected for their strong performance across reasoning and safety benchmarks, and for their relevance in current clinical LLM discourse. \end{itemize} This work, therefore, moves beyond testing what LLMs can do on simplified tasks and begins to assess their readiness for the complex, rigorous, high-stakes reality of clinical mental healthcare.
-The remainder of the paper is structured as follows: Section~\ref{sec:related_work} provides a detailed review of LLM applications in mental health and the landscape of psychiatric datasets.
-Section~\ref{sec:datasets} describes the design, sourcing, and annotation of our novel psychiatric QA dataset.
-Section~\ref{sec:Experimental_Setup} outlines the experimental framework, and Section~\ref{sec:Methodology} details the implementation.
-Section~\ref{sec:Results_Discussion} presents and interprets our results.
-Section~\ref{sec:Limitations_and_Future_work} discusses study limitations and future work, and Section~\ref{sec:Conclusion} concludes the paper by summarizing our key contributions.
-Finally, Ethical, Copyright, and Fair Use Statements are presented.
+The remainder of this paper is structured as follows: Section~\ref{sec:related_work} provides a detailed review of LLM applications in psychiatry and the landscape of existing psychiatric evaluation datasets.
+Section~\ref{sec:The_PsychiatryBench_Benchmark} describes the design, sourcing, and annotation methodology for our novel psychiatric evaluation dataset.
+Section~\ref{sec:Experimental_and_Evaluation_Methodology} outlines the experimental design and evaluation methodology, including model implementation details and evaluation protocols.
+Section~\ref{sec:Results_Discussion} presents and interprets our empirical results.
+Section~\ref{sec:Limitations_and_Future_work} discusses study limitations and directions for future work.
+Section~\ref{sec:Conclusion} concludes by summarizing our key contributions and implications.
+Ethical, Copyright, and Fair Use Statements are presented in section \ref{copyright}. }